Creatine for Women: Debunking Myths and Highlighting Creatine Benefits for Women

 Enhanced Cognitive Performance

 Creatine isn't just beneficial for physical health; it's also important for cognitive function.
 Supplementation has been shown to improve memory, reaction times, and overall cognitive performance, particularly under conditions of stress or fatigue (PMC).
+Some research even suggests that women may see greater improvements in memory, attention, and processing speed than men, likely due to their lower starting creatine levels.

 Protective Effect on Brain Health